Biswajee/Azure-DevOps-Extensions-Workshop/README.md

 3. Look for the `HelloWorld` and `TwoSum` tasks in the tasks pane.
 And add them.

-4. Your final pipeline shoudl look like below yaml.
+4. Your final pipeline should look like below yaml.

     ```yaml
     trigger: